contiv/contiv.github.io/websrc/source/documents/storage/architecture.md

   Storage
 ---

-## Architecture
+# Architecture

-"volplugin", despite the name, is actually a suite of components:
+Contiv Storage consists of a suite of four components:

+The `volplugin` process is a plugin process that manages the lifecycle of volume mounts on specific hosts and local create, read, update delete (CRUD) operations and runtime parameter management.

-`apiserver` is the api service process.
+The `apiserver` process is the API service.
 It exists to give `volcli` a way to coordinate with the cluster at large.
-It talks to `etcd` to keep its state.

-`volplugin` is the plugin process.
-It manages the lifecycle of mounts on specific hosts, and manages the local operations for CRUD and runtime parameter management.
+It store state with the `etcd` service.

-`volcli` is a utility for managing `apiserver`'s data.
-It makes both REST calls into the apiserver and additionally can write directly to etcd.
+The `volcli` utility manages the `apiserver`'s data.
+It both makes REST calls into `apiserver` and additionally can write directly to etcd.

+The `volsupervisor` service handles scheduled and supervised tasks such as snapshotting.

-### Organizational Architecture
+## Organizational Architecture

-`apiserver` will need to be contacted by volcli and lives anywhere it can reach etcd.
+The `apiserver` process can be installed anywhere it is able to contact `etcd`, and must be reachable by `volcli`.

-`volsupervisor` handles scheduled and supervised tasks such as snapshotting.
-It may only be deployed on one host at a time.
+The `volsupervisor` service must only be deployed on one host at a time.

-`volplugin` needs to run on every host that will be running containers.
-Upon start, it will create a unix socket in the appropriate plugin path so that docker recognizes it.
+The `volplugin` component must run on every host that runs containers.
+On startup, it creates a UNIX socket in the appropriate plugin path so that Docker recognizes it.
 This creates a driver named `volplugin`.

-`volcli` is a management tool and can live anywhere that has access to the etcd cluster and apiserver.
+The `volcli` utility is a management tool and can be run anywhere that has access to the `etcd` cluster and `apiserver`.

-### Security Architecture
+## Security Architecture

 There is none currently.
 This is still an alpha, security will be a beta target.

-### Network Architecture
+## Network Architecture

-`apiserver`, by default, listens on `0.0.0.0:9005`.
-It provides a REST interface to each of its operations that are used both by `volplugin` and `volcli`.
-It connects to etcd at `127.0.0.1:2379`, which you can change by supplying `--etcd` one or more times.
+The `apiserver`, by default, listens on `0.0.0.0:9005`.
+It provides a REST interface used both by `volplugin` and `volcli`.
+It connects to `etcd` at `127.0.0.1:2379`.
+You can change the `etcd` address and port by supplying `--etcd` one or more times.

-`volsupervisor` needs root, connections to etcd, and access to ceph `rbd` tools as admin.
+The `volsupervisor` service needs root access, a connection to `etcd`, and access to ceph `rbd` tools as *admin*.

-`volplugin` listens on no network ports (it uses a unix socket as described above, to talk to docker).
-It connects to etcd at `127.0.0.1:2379`, which you can change by supplying `--etcd` one or more times.
+The `volplugin` component listens on no network ports (it uses a UNIX socket, as described above, to connect to Docker).
+It connects to `etcd` at `127.0.0.1:2379`.
+You can can change the `etcd` address and port by supplying `--etcd` one or more times.

-`volcli` talks to both `apiserver` and `etcd` to communicate various state and operations to the system.
+The `volcli` utility connects to `apiserver` and `etcd` to communicate various state and operations to the system.